-Leasing has a language all its own too.
+Car leasing has a language all its own, too.
 I am going to give you some of the most common leasing terms and translate them into the simplest explanation.

-This is the amount of miles you can drive during the lease period without penalty.
+This is the number of miles you can drive during the lease period without penalty.
 It is stated in terms of monthly allowance, or the total cumulative mileage.
 Typical penalties if you go over the allowance are 15-20 cents per mile.

-Simply put, this is the amount you are financing in the lease, or the bottom line.
+Simply put, this is the amount you are financing in the lease or the bottom line.
 This is the cost of the car you are leasing, including the tax, title, and license, minus any down payment, trade allowance, or rebates.

 The car’s wholesale value at the end of the lease as projected at the beginning by the lease company.
-Higher residual values translate to lower monthly payments, but increase the cost to buy the car at the end of the lease.
+Higher residual values translate to lower monthly payments but increase the cost to buy the car at the end of the lease.
 This number is set in stone and you will know how much the residual value is when you enter into the lease.

 A lease in which you can pay all of the lease fees and payments at the beginning.
-A likely user is an buyer who could pay cash to buy a car, but wants to have a new vehicle every three years or so and doesn’t want to bother with selling or trading the old one, or with making monthly payments.
+A likely user is a buyer who could pay cash to buy a car but wants to have a new vehicle every three years or so and doesn’t want to bother with selling or trading the old one, or with making monthly payments.
 There is often a lower interest rate on the lease since the lease company gets all its money up front.
 This is what I did almost two years ago and have enjoyed this type lease.

 There are other lease terms, but these are the most common and understanding the leasing language will make you feel less intimidated.